Japan (Day 8) – Kyoto, Part 1

 The train made a few stops along the way.
 I noticed this interesting building at one of the stops (nagoya, I think).
 It had many well-known brands of electronics and technology products arranged neatly on its facade.

-My colorful Indian bangles
+My colourful Indian bangles

-My colorful Indian bangles!
+My colourful Indian bangles!

-(soundtrack: alicia keys – caged bird) the train ride was a good one.
+The train ride was a good one.
 It allowed me to see the more rural side of Japan with all its small houses and vast fields of greenery.
 What a stark contrast this was from the metropolitan Tokyo that I had been seeing for the past 7 days!

 I reached Kyoto after 2 hours and 40 minutes!
 This shiny building is Kyoto station.
 It is the most important transportation hub in Kyoto where people can take the railway, subway or bus.